vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 it exists in a distant place.
 The question implied here is, how could

 the universe be created by a Lord who remains distant?
 123. This is to say that the effects can be produced in a variety of ways.
-124. Siva is, in essence, consciousness.
+124. śiva is, in essence, consciousness.
 He is perfectly full and free

 from desire.
 In the state of māyā, the limited soul feels a longing for an object in order to fulfill his desires.
 The desire arises in the limited soul because of some want in him.
 The Lord, on the other hand, does not lack anything.
 Therefore, there is no question of any desire in him.
 However, on account of his freedom, a sort of intention toward tasting of his delight continuously goes on.
-The pentad-named siva, śakti, sadāśiva, īśvara, and śuddhavidyā, who abide in the pure path (adhva), shine with comparative intensity from the relish of the taste of delight on account of his autonomy.
+The pentad-named śiva, śakti, sadāśiva, īśvara, and śuddhavidyā, who abide in the pure path (adhva), shine with comparative intensity from the relish of the taste of delight on account of his autonomy.
 It is because of the comparative intensity of this relish that con sciousness manifests itself as "I" (aham).
 This is known as the state of śakti.
 In other words, consciousness which is absolute (anuttara) now sees (as if), on the mirror of consciousness, its own reflection and cognizes it to be its own, then the cognition that fol lows is “I am This” (aham idam).
 In this instance, the substratum where it shines is “I” and “This" shines as an indistinct outline of the picture.
 In the cognition, "I am This," "I” is the principal and "This" has the subordinate position.
 The principle known as sadāśiva abides where the host of the subjects called mantreśvara cognizes the universal light of consciousness as “I am This.”
 But on the level of the knowing subjects called mantreśvara, this cog nition assumes the form of “This is I," where "This” is vividly prominent and “I” is subordinate.
 This principle is called isvara, where “This” as the knowable shines with “I," invariably one with it.
 In śuddhavidyā, on the other hand, there is no distinction between principality and subordinacy.
 There both “I” and “This"

 shine in a balanced way.
 125. In this triadic system, subjects are of seven kinds.
 They are known

-as sakala, pralayākala, vijñānākala, mantra, mantreśvara, mantramaheśvara, and Siva.
+as sakala, pralayākala, vijñānākala, mantra, mantreśvara, mantramaheśvara, and śiva.
 Impurities are of three kinds.
 They are ānava, māyīya, and kārma.
 The āṇavamala is of two kinds.

 242 NOTES

 First, it lacks right knowledge regarding the Self, which is of the nature of consciousness.
 The second is the wrong notion of con ceiving non-self, that is, the body, the sense organs, prāṇa, etc., as the Self.
 The impurity born of māyā (māyīya) causes the notion of difference.
 The impurity born of deeds (karma) appears to the soul to be of the nature of virtue and vice.
 Impurities are considered to be the bond by which souls remain bound to worldly existence.
 The knowing subjects who have all of the above three defilements (mala) are called sakala.
 The souls known as pralayākala have two such impurities, i.e., āṇava and karma.
 The vijñānākala souls have only one mala.
 They are of two kinds: (a) free vijñānākala souls, in which all·impurities have ended, and (b) vijñānākala souls, in: which some trace of impurity still persists.
 From among the first group, eight vidyeśvaras are selected, and from the second group

 seven million mantras serve the Lord to help the worldly people.
-126. Siva is always perfectly full of His five powers.
+126. śiva is always perfectly full of His five powers.
 However, he mani

 fests different principles in which a particular energy shines pre dominantly while other energies remain subordinate.
 On account of this factor different principles, even in this pure path, and dis

-tinct features like Siva, Sadāśiva, etc., become manifest.
+tinct features like śiva, Sadāśiva, etc., become manifest.
 127. According to this system, defilement (mala) is not a distinct sub

 stance as accepted by dualist Saiva thinkers.
 128. It is comparable to a seed, which does not take root and blossom